openedx/edx-documentation/en_us/developers/source/style_guides/python-guidelines.rst

 * Names like this:  modules_and_packages, functions_and_methods, local_variables, GLOBALS, CONSTANTS, MultiWordClasses
 * Acronyms should count as one word:  RobustHtmlParser, not RobustHTMLParser
 * Trailing commas are good: they prevent having to edit the last line in a list when adding a new last line.
 You can use them in lists, dicts, function calls, etc.
+* Many existing repositories currently limit code lines fairly liberally to 120 characters; however, for newer repositories, a lower limit may be justified:

+  * PEP-8 specifies **79 characters**, with the justification of ease of side-by-side code editing on smaller monitors.
+  * The Black code formatter, which is quickly gaining popularity, defaults to **88 characters**, with the reasoning that it retains many of the benefits of 79 while requiring significantly less line wrapping.

-* EXCEPT: we aren't (yet) limiting code lines to 79 characters.
-Use 120 as a limit for code.
-Please use 79 chars as a limit for docstring lines though, so that the text remains readable.
+* Please use 79 chars as a limit for docstring lines so that the text remains readable.

 .. contents::
  :local: